adjn/cooking/recipes/mashed_potatoes.md

 Recipe is for a pressure cooker, spices can be added before and after cooking

 ## Ingredients
-3+ lb potatoes (half gold, half russet)
+- 3+ lb potatoes total (half gold, half russet)
-1 bulb of garlic
+- 1 bulb of garlic
-Salt
+- Salt
-Pepper
+- Pepper
-Garlic powder (optional)
+- Garlic powder (optional)
-0.5 cups butter or alternative up to 2 cups of milk or alternative
+- 0.5 cups butter or alternative
+- 1 cup of milk or alternative
-1 or more cups of stock (chicken, veg, etc.)
+- 1+ cups of stock (chicken, veg, etc.)

 ## Recipe
 1. Wash and sort (cut off bad sections or throw away bad potatoes)
 1. Add 1 to 1.5 cups of chicken (or veg) stock to the pressure cooker